sccn/labstreaminglayer/README.rst

 `online documentation <https://labstreaminglayer.readthedocs.io/info/getting_started.html>`_.

-The most common way to use LSL is to use one or more applications with integrated LSL functionality to stream recorded data to the local network and record the data alongside event markers from your stimulus presentation package with the LabRecorder.
+The most common way to use LSL is to use one or more applications with integrated LSL functionality to stream data over the local network and record the data alongside any event markers (e.g., from your stimulus presentation package) with the LabRecorder.

 * Take a look at the list of
   `supported devices <https://labstreaminglayer.readthedocs.io/info/supported_devices.html>`_
   and follow the instructions to start streaming data from your device.
-  If your device is not in the list then see the Support_ section below.
+  If your device is not in the list then see the `Getting Help <https://github.com/sccn/labstreaminglayer#getting-help>`_ section below.
 * Download `LabRecorder <https://github.com/labstreaminglayer/App-LabRecorder>`_
   from its `release page <https://github.com/labstreaminglayer/App-LabRecorder/releases>`_.
   (Note that LabRecorder saves data to
   `Extensible Data Format (xdf) <https://github.com/sccn/xdf>`_ which has its own set of tools for loading data after finishing recording.)
-* Go through the Tutorials, currently residing in the `Wiki <https://github.com/sccn/labstreaminglayer/wiki>`_.
+* Go through the `Tutorials <https://github.com/sccn/labstreaminglayer/wiki/Tutorial-1.-Getting-started-with-LSL-single-stream>`_.
 * Use LSL from your scientific computing environment.
 LSL has many language interfaces, including Python and Matlab.